konstantink36/Udacity-Cpp-Snake-Game/README.md

 Feature 8. is implemented in renderer.cpp line 24 and 34

-Feature 9. is implemented in game.cpp line 34 through 47
+Feature 9. is implemented in game.cpp lines 36, 39, 43

 Feature 10. is implemented in controller.cpp line 24, renderer.cpp line 104, 132